Transversely projective structures on smooth foliations on surfaces: Transversely projective foliations

 Following \cite{loray-martin-09-MR2647972}, we will call the projective structure given by Example \ref{Ex: Canonical projective structure}, the canonical projective structure of $X$.
 Example \ref{Ex: Canonical projective structure} has two natural counterparts for codimension one foliations.

-\begin{example}[Smooth fibrations] Let $\F$ be a foliation defined by a smooth fibration $f :X \to B$, that is, every fiber of $f$ is smooth and none of them is multiple.
-Then $\F$ admits a smooth transversely projective structure. \end{example}
+\begin{example}[Smooth fibrations] Let $B$ be a Riemann surface.
+Let $\F$ be a foliation defined by a smooth fibration $f :X \to B$, that is, every fiber of $f$ is smooth and none of them is multiple.
+Then, every projective structure for $B$ induces a smooth transversely projective structure for $\F$, given as the pullback of the projective atlas.
+Since, by Example \ref{Ex: Canonical projective structure}, every Riemann surface admits a smooth projective structure, then $\F$ is transversely projective. \end{example}

 \begin{example}[Foliations transverse to smooth fibrations] Let $\F$ be a smooth codimension one foliation on a complex manifold $X$.
 Assume $X$ is endowed with a proper smooth fibration $\pi:X \to B$ with one-dimensional fibers such that $\F$ is everywhere transverse to the fibers of $\pi$.
 Then $\F$ is transversely projective. \end{example} \begin{proof} The transversality between $\F$ and $\pi$ impose strong restrictions on the foliation $\F$ and on the fibration $\pi$ as explained in \cite[Chapter 5]{zbMATH03907374} which we summarize.
 Lifting paths on the basis $B$ along leaves of $\F$ one verifies that any two fibers of $\pi$ are isomorphic.
 Let us choose one of them, say $F_b = \pi^{-1}(b)$.
 Moreover, if $\Tilde B$ is the universal covering of $B$ and $\Tilde X$ is the fiber product $X \times_{B} \Tilde B$ then $\Tilde X$ is biholomorphic to the product $\Tilde B \times F_b$ in such a way that $\Tilde \F$, the pull-back of $\F$ to $\Tilde X$, is the foliation defined the projection on the second the factor.
 The original manifold $X$ can be recovered as a quotient of $\Tilde X$ by $\pi_1(B,b)$ acting on $\Tilde B \times F$ through deck transformations on the first factor and through a representation $\rho : \pi_1(B,b) \to \Aut(F_b)$.